 SENDIASS - SEND Information Advice and Support Service

-The service provides information, advice and support to children with Special Educational Needs and/or Disabilities (SEND), their parents, and young people with SEND.
-We provide free, accurate, impartial information, advice and support on the special educational needs to enable children, their parents, and young people to play an active and informed role in their education and care.
+The service provides free, accurate, impartial information, advice and support to children, parents and young people with Special Educational Needs and/or Disabilities (SEND) to enable them to be empowered to play an active and informed role in their education and care, from 0-25 years.
 We help to promote independence and self-advocacy.

 We can support by:

 - Listening to parents/carers/young people’s views and concerns about their child/young person’s special educational needs and disabilities;